-I am here for my friends and colleagues, Samira Salih al Nuaimi and Umaima al Jebara, who were recently killed defending women's rights in Iraq; Razan Zaitouneh who was abducted for documenting human rights violations in Syria; and all activists who risk their lives daily to make women, peace and security not just a resolution, but a reality.

-Concrete steps are needed to implement the entire women, peace and security agenda in all settings.
-I speak on behalf of the NGO Working Group on Women, Peace and Security, and in my capacity as Founder and Director of the Women for Progress Center in Iraq.
+I am here for my friends and colleagues Samira Salih Al-Nuaimi and Umaima Al-Jebara, who were recently killed defending women's rights in Iraq; Razan Zaitouneh, who was abducted for documenting human rights violations in Syria; and all activists who risk their lives daily to make women and peace and security not just a resolution, but a reality.
+Concrete steps are needed to implement the entire women and peace and security agenda in all settings.
+I speak on behalf of the NGO Working Group on Women, Peace and Security, and in my capacity as Founder and Director of the Women for Progress Centre in Iraq.

 Displacement is a cause and consequence of conflict.
-I see it in my daily work how displaced women and girls are affected when they are forced to flee.
-Many are traumatized from the violence.
+In my daily work I see how displaced women and girls are affected when they are forced to flee.
+Many are traumatized by the violence.
 Imagine fleeing because your daughter is at risk of being kidnapped, forced to marry a militant fighter or trafficked into sexual slavery.
-Today must be about women and girls and responding to their rights and needs, promoting their leadership and voice.
+Today must be about women and girls and responding to their rights and needs, promoting their rights, leadership and voice.

-We, in civil society, echo their voices in reporting to the Security Council that we have seen no significant change in the areas that would have the biggest impact.
-This includes in the efforts of the UN and Member States to: end gender inequality; stop supplying arms that exacerbate the damage caused in wars; insist on women's inclusion in negotiations; consult with women; and support and invest in women's human rights and civil society.
+We in civil society echo their voices in reporting to the Security Council that we have seen no significant change in the areas that would have the biggest impact.
+That includes in the efforts of the United Nations and Member States to end gender inequality, stop supplying arms that exacerbate the damage caused in wars, insist on women's inclusion in negotiations, consult with women and support and invest in women's human rights and civil society.

-I want to address three key inter connected ways to overcome this inaction: first, the importance of women's leadership and participation; second, the need for gender-sensitive and multi-sectoral responses to protection efforts and humanitarian assistance; and third, women's role in conflict prevention and in combating state and non-state violence including violent extremism and terrorism.
+I want to address three key interconnected ways to overcome this inaction: first, the importance of women's leadership and participation; secondly, the need for gender-sensitive and multisectoral responses to protection efforts and humanitarian assistance; and, thirdly, women's role in conflict prevention and in combating State and non-State violence, including violent extremism and terrorism.

-First, women must fully participate and be consulted systematically in decision-making, across all displacement settings, in humanitarian programming, and, of course, in the broader political, security and peace processes.
-Supporting women's civil society and human rights defenders is key - both politically and financially.
-National governments, international actors and donors must invest in community led long-term solutions and provide assistance and training to a diverse range of grassroots civil society organizations.
+First, women must fully participate and be consulted systematically in decision-making across all displacement settings, in humanitarian programming and, of course, in the broader political, security and peace processes.
+Supporting women's civil society and human rights defenders is key, both politically and financially.
+National Governments, international actors and donors must invest in community-led long-term solutions and provide assistance and training to a diverse range of grassroots civil society organizations.